Skip to content

 Flags Type Default Description

-api-key String N/A API key used for authentication with the MASV API
+api-key String N/A MASV API key used for authentication with the MASV API

-autoresume Boolean false If specified, automatically resumes paused transfers as soon as the server starts
+auto-resume Boolean true If specified, automatically resumes transfers as soon as the server starts

 config-dir String $HOME/.masvsrv Storage location for configuration files, including the database file